RotenInformatik/RI_CodingGuidelines/Part I - C# rules.md

 #### Usage of regions

-Always use regions to group members of a type.
+Always use regions to group members of a type, where each member kind has its own region, in this order:

+- Constants
+- Static constructor
+- Static fields
+- Static indexer
+- Static properties
+- Static events
+- Static methods
+- Operators
+- Instance constructors and destructor
+- Instance fields
+- Instance indexer
+- Instance properties
+- Instance events
+- Instance methods
+- Overriden members
+- Interface implementations (one region per implemented interface)
-Always use a single separate region per nested type.
+- Nested types (one region per nested type)

-[TBD: Which member to group and how to name them]
+Within these regions, always sort the members first by accessibility (in the following order), then by name:

+* `public`
+* `internal`
+* `protected`
+* `internal protected`
+* `private`

+[TBD: Correct/Incorrect]

 #### Region scope/level